 Negotiating Labor Agreements in a Global Economy

-Wayne State University's Labor@Wayne and Mike Ilitch School of Business will present a full-day, interactive seminar, "Negotiating Labor Agreements in a Global Economy," on Thursday, April 27.
+Wayne State University's Labor@Wayne and Mike Ilitch School of Business will present a full-day, interactive seminar, "Negotiating Labor Agreements in a Global Economy," in fall 2017.
 The event is organized by Professor Marick Masters.

 Instructors include Arthur Schwartz, retired general director of labor relations at General Motors, and Marty Mulloy, retired vice president of labor affairs at Ford Motor Company.
 The seminar is designed for management representatives in negotiations, labor relations staff and specialists, and human resource management staff and specialists.